Summer Vacation Tips: Your Ultimate Guide to Safety, Adventure, and Fun

 For most drivers, cruising down the highway is a matter of reflex.
 But a long road trip requires a completely different frame of mind.
 It’s a marathon, not a sprint, you might say.
 One of the biggest problems on the highway is drowsy drivers.
 More than half of drivers involved in fatigue-related accidents experienced no symptoms before falling asleep behind the wheel, according to the American Automobile Association.

 “Drivers shouldn’t rely on their bodies to provide warning signs of fatigue.
-Instead, they should prioritize getting at least seven hours of sleep into their daily schedules,” says Tamra Johnson, AAA spokesperson.
+Instead, they should prioritize getting at least seven hours of sleep into their daily schedules,” says Tamra Johnson, former AAA spokesperson.
 Other rules of thumb: travel at hours when you’d normally be awake, schedule breaks every two hours or every 100 miles, avoid heavy foods and travel with alert passengers.
 Even better: take turns driving.

 And then there’s that other major traffic risk: distraction.
 On city streets and highways, texting and driving has become astonishingly common.
 According to the National Highway Traffic Safety Administration, distracted driving—everything from texting to eating—is a factor in more than 10% of crashes.
 Nearly one in three drivers admit to typing or sending a text message or email in the past month, according to an AAA Foundation for Traffic Safety survey.
 It also found that 40% of drivers report reading a text message or email at the wheel in the past month.
 It’s a risk that is all-too easy to eliminate.